 - Good research skills to easily gather information on industry statistics and open job vacancies

-- The ability to keep clients’ information confidential
+- Ability to keep clients’ information confidential

-- Skills in goal-setting and performance evaluation
+- Goal-setting and performance evaluation

 - Good IT skills

 - An awareness of current trends and issues in career counselling

 - Ability to adhere to career coaches’ code of professional ethics

 You should always remember that the career decisions people make under your influence are life changing and this means you have a lot of responsibility.